Podiatry Service Market Size, Share, Opportunities, And Trends By Type, Patient Demographics, Facility, and Geography - Forecasts From 2025 To 2030

 In August 2023, a multimillion-dollar grant from the National Institutes of Health was given to a group of researchers from the Terasaki Institute for Biomedical Innovation (TIBI) and the University of Nebraska Medical Center (UNMC) to develop an improved, multi-pronged wound treatment for diabetic foot ulcers (DFUs).

-Asia Pacific region is expected to grow significantly.
+• Asia Pacific region is expected to grow significantly.

 The market for podiatry services is expanding significantly in the Asia-Pacific area for several reasons.
 The aging population, changing lifestyles, and rapid urbanization all contribute to the rise in the prevalence of foot-related illnesses such as arthritis and diabetes.
 Demand for podiatry services is also being driven by improvements in healthcare infrastructure and rising healthcare expenditures in nations like China and India.

 Furthermore, increased access to specialized podiatry care is being made possible throughout the region by advances in medical technology and a greater awareness of foot health.
-The market for podiatry services in Asia-Pacific is expected to grow and develop under the favorable conditions created by these factors combined.
+The market for podiatry services in the Asia-Pacific is expected to grow and develop under the favorable conditions created by these factors combined.

-According to NCBI, in 2020, an estimated 463 million adults worldwide have diabetes, and India has the second-highest number of sufferers, after China.
+According to NCBI, in 2020, an estimated 463 million adults worldwide had diabetes, and India has the second-highest number of sufferers, after China.
 A significant problem for national health systems and healthcare providers in general is diabetic foot disease.
 According to reports, there is a 25% lifetime risk for a diabetic to develop a foot ulcer, and foot ulcers are the most common cause of hospitalization for diabetic patients.

-Additionally, the cost of treating diabetic foot ulcers is high—it represents 20% of all healthcare expenses related to diabetes—more expensive than treating any other diabetic condition.
+Additionally, the cost of treating diabetic foot ulcers is high; it represents 20% of all healthcare expenses related to diabetes, more expensive than treating any other diabetic condition.
 In India, 85% of amputations are preceded by foot ulcers, and the number of diabetic foot patients is rising in both urban and rural areas.

 • Limited access to care could constrain the market for inhibitors.